karnsaurabhkumar/soscipy/README.md

 #### 2. Data processing
-**Combine** Takes two dataframes as input and exports a merged dataframe automatically.
+**Combine** Takes two dataframes as an input and exports a merged dataframe automatically.
 It figures out a primary key for the dataset and utilised TfIdf to match entities before merging

 ```
-from socipy.process.rename_pd import rename_pd
+from socipy.process.dfops import combine
-df = rename_pd(df,[col1,col2,col3],[new_col1,new_col2,new_col3])
+df = combine(df1,df2)
 ```

 **Thin Panda:** A set of commonly used pandas functions such as renaming the columns etc.